whelew/MineSweeper/README.md

 ### Generating The Board:

-Initially I was going to create 3 seperate html pages for each board, however I had learned during my course you could use back ticks `` alongside .innerhtml to change a current elements inner html.
-For future implementation, creating 3 seperate html pages would have been a lot simpler to implement as there were more functions than anticipated and trying to target the correct id or class became difficult at times as I had to use query selectors and for loops many times.
+Initially, I was going to create 3 separate html pages for each board, however, I had learned during my course you could use backticks `` alongside .innerhtml to change a current element's inner html.
+For future implementation, creating 3 separate html pages would have been a lot simpler to implement as there were more functions than anticipated, and trying to target the correct id or class became difficult at times as I had to use query selectors and for loops many times.

 #### loadBoard(event);

 - The loadBoard function changes the current innerHtml content of the div with class="board" and id="menu".
-It creates a new menu button, a flag counter, timer and a div with class="game-board".
-The id of the board is determinded by a switch statement, depending on which menu button was hit, it will check through the cases, and whether the id was "easy", "normal" or "hard" will generate a board with that specific id.
+It creates a new menu button, a flag counter, timer, and a div with class="game-board".
+The id of the board is determined by a switch statement, depending on which menu button was hit, it will check through the cases, and whether the id was "easy", "normal" or "hard" will generate a board with that specific id.
 - The loadBoard function also contains several other functions, one being populateGameBoard.

 #### populateGameBoard(rows, columns, boardId);

 - The populateGameBoard function, creates a series of divs, all with a specific id that is stored in an array called board.
-For example, [{0, 0}, {0, 1}, {0, 2}] all the way up to {7,7} for a board with id="easy".
-It uses two for loops to create rows and columns with specific ids.
+For example, [{0, 0}, {0, 1}, {0, 2}] up to {7,7} for a board with id="easy".
+It uses two for loops to create rows and columns with specific IDs.
 It also adds event listeners to the divs themselves, one for ("click", revealTile) and ("contextmenu", markTile) left click and right click.
-The arguments rows, columns and boardID are declared inside of the loadBoard function:
+The arguments rows, columns, and boardID are declared inside of the loadBoard function:
 - Easy (8, 8, "easy-board")
 - Normal (12, 12, "normal-board")
 - hard (12, 20, "hard-board")